solarsea/tbd/README.md

 #### Invoke tbd

 * without any arguments to list all non-blocked tasks
-* with #tagged #arguments to list all matching tasks
+* with tag names to list all partially matching tasks

 Live, learn and take it easy :)